Skip to main content

 Believe it or not, gaming on a budget can be done.
 There are plenty of cheap (and even free) games available online.
 On top of that, you can build (or buy) a gaming PC without breaking the bank on the latest and greatest hardware.
 If your gaming budget is already tapped out, but you still need a controller, try the PowerA Enhanced wired controller.

-For less than $35, you get a sturdy controller that is basically another clone of the traditional Xbox gamepad.
+You get a sturdy controller that is basically another clone of the traditional Xbox gamepad.
 While it doesn’t have the bells and whistles that some other controllers have, it does have a couple notable mentions.
 First, there’s a handy microphone mute switch directly on the front.
 There’s also some extra mappable buttons on the back.
 In short, you get a pretty great controller for a super-cheap price.

 Logitech F310